hsligting/startup/README.md

 Features:
 - Login
-- Ability to add a lift to your list of lists
+- Ability to add a lift to your list of lifts
 - Ability to add a new rep count and weight to a lift
 - Ability to see lifts of others on the app
 - Ability to add and see comments on lifts in real time